sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 ## Why We Need This

 To meet [Policy on Results](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=31300) expectations, ESDC Programs require a Digital Infrastructure.
-This because Canadian expectation have changed, as codified in the new [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603).
+This because Canadian expectations have changed, as codified in the new [Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603).

-Today, "Digital" is still considered an internal service in a departemental Program Alignment Architecture.
+Today, "Digital" is still considered an internal service in a departmental Program Alignment Architecture.
 This gap affects programs' ability to deliver and does not promote the needed _shared accountability_ between Program owners, the CIO, and the CFO.

 <div style="display: block; width: inherit; text-align: center; line-height: 3;">